0xProject/0x-monorepo/packages/web3-wrapper/README.md

 ## @0xproject/web3-wrapper

-Wrapped version of web3 with a nicer interface that is used across 0x projects and packages
+Wrapped version of web3 with a nicer interface that is used across 0x projects and packages.
+Visit [the docs](0xproject.com/docs/web3_wrapper).

 ## Installation